arafato/alicloud-core-concepts-book/manuscript/interacting_alicloud.md

 Alibaba Cloud performs authentication on each access request.
 Therefore, each request, whether being sent by HTTP or HTTPS, must contain signature information.
 Every service performs symmetric encryption using the `Access Key ID` and `Access Key Secret` to authenticate the client's request.
 Both keys are issued by the service *Resource Access Management Service (RAM)*.
 The `Access Key ID` indicates the identity of the client.
 The `Access Key Secret` is the secret key used to both encrypt and verify the signature string on the client side and on the server, respectively.
 A detailed example based on RDS can be found here: https://www.alibabacloud.com/help/doc-detail/26225.htm

-Alibaba Cloud APIs are either exposed as RPC-style endpoints or REST-based endpoints.
+At the time of this writing, Alibaba Cloud APIs are either exposed as RPC-style endpoints or REST-based endpoints.
 Which style is used depends on the service and can be looked up at the API documentation of the particular service.
 ECS for example uses RPC-style, while Container Registry uses REST-based style.

 - RPC-based APIs have the following format: https://Endpoint/?Action=xx&Parameters